WebOrigami/docs/src/content/framework/intro6.md

 \{\{ https://example.com }}
 ```

 We haven't seen the last example before now, but an https/http URL is also a valid Origami expression.
 This will cause the page to take a moment to render as the contents of the URL are fetched, but then the contents of that page are incorporated into the template at that point.
+This will have the side effect of changing the page styles — it's not confining the page to a frame, but injecting the complete HTML for that page into your site's index page.
+That specific case isn't useful, but is shown here just to make the point that you can inject anything into a template result, including resources from elsewhere.

 ## Template are functions that transform graphs

 One thing that makes Origami templates special is they are just another example of a graph.
 You can consider the application of a template itself as a graph transformation.

-You can consider the template like `<h1>\{\{title}}</h1>` as an array:
+Image that a template like `<h1>\{\{title}}</h1>` is an array:

 ```\yaml
 {{ yaml template }}